Bendersnetch/Riot-Stats-app/README.md

  - Download the zip in this Google drive https://drive.google.com/file/d/1KnoeXupfv2W1CP8ry0F7SDKfqZ3kgSlp/view?usp=drive_link
  - Unzip the file
  - go in the directory "project-root"
- - Start the mongo databse, the API and the website by running the command "docker-compose-up"
+ - Start the mongo databse, the API and the website by running the command "docker compose up"
  - acces it at the address http://localhost:3000